Ludo-coder/next-start/README.md

 bun dev
 ```

-You can remove packages : - fs-extra - child_process - readline
+You can remove packages : fs-extra, child_process, readline
+You can remove : bin, repository, bugs, homepage